verdigris/splat/doc/splat.rst

 Filter functions and FilterChain objects
 ----------------------------------------

-A *filter function* takes a :py:class:`splat.Fragment` and a tuple of arguments with its specific parameters.
+A *filter function* takes a :py:class:`splat.data.Fragment` and a tuple of arguments with its specific parameters.
 It is expected to run on the entirety of the fragment.
-Filter functions can be combined into a series via the :py:class:`splat.FilterChain` class.
+Filter functions can be combined into a series via the :py:class:`splat.filters.FilterChain` class.

-.. autoclass:: splat.FilterChain
+.. autoclass:: splat.filters.FilterChain
    :members:

 .. autofunction:: splat.filters.linear_fade